DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 partners.
 Three-quarters of the informants looked for candidates with at least a college education.
-About 10.5 percent was OK with a three-year college education though another 3 percent of women emphasized that their prospective partner, ideally, should have at least a master’s degree.
+About 10.5 percent was OK with a three-year college education though another 3 percent of women emphasized that their prospective partner, ideally, should have at least a master's degree.
 To 11 percent of these women, the educational level of their future significant other seemed unimportant.